CiscoDevNet/terraform-provider-intersight/website/docs/d/cloud_tfc_organization.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_cloud_tfc_organization"
 description: |-
+        The TfcOrganization object represents a collaborative space within Terraform Cloud, enabling teams to work together on shared workspaces.
+Intersight discovers the Organizations in the Terraform Cloud account whose credentials are specified in the Terraform Cloud target.
+        #### Purpose
+        Defines a collaborative space in Terraform Cloud where teams manage shared workspaces and enables Intersight to discover Terraform Cloud organizations using the credentials specified in the Terraform Cloud target.
+        #### Key Concepts
+        - **Collaborative Workspace Boundary:** Represents a logical grouping in Terraform Cloud where users, teams, and workspaces are organized for shared IaC operations.
+        - **Credential-Based Discovery:** Intersight automatically identifies all Terraform Cloud organizations accessible through the credentials defined in a Terraform Cloud target.
         Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.

 ---

 # Data Source: intersight_cloud_tfc_organization
+The TfcOrganization object represents a collaborative space within Terraform Cloud, enabling teams to work together on shared workspaces.
+Intersight discovers the Organizations in the Terraform Cloud account whose credentials are specified in the Terraform Cloud target.
+#### Purpose
+Defines a collaborative space in Terraform Cloud where teams manage shared workspaces and enables Intersight to discover Terraform Cloud organizations using the credentials specified in the Terraform Cloud target.
+#### Key Concepts
+- **Collaborative Workspace Boundary:** Represents a logical grouping in Terraform Cloud where users, teams, and workspaces are organized for shared IaC operations.
+- **Credential-Based Discovery:** Intersight automatically identifies all Terraform Cloud organizations accessible through the credentials defined in a Terraform Cloud target.
 Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.
 ## Argument Reference
 The results of this data source are stored in `results` property.